zanarmstrong/sfpc/_posts/2014-10-14-Day 10 Grace Hopper.md

 title: Day 10 - Grace Hopper was Right
 ---

 For Ramsey's class on programming languages, we were asked to play around with the language [Brainfuck](http://copy.sh/brainfuck/).
 As described on [Wikipedia](http://en.wikipedia.org/wiki/Brainfuck), Brainfuck has only 8 commands which are represented with simple symbols.
+There is a concept of loops, but you only escape the loop when the byte your pointer is pointing at is equal to 0.

 Goals included: